nasa/openmct/e2e/README.md

 ## Accessibility (a11y) Testing

 Accessibility testing in Open MCT is addressed and enforced in two ways:
 1. Open MCT prefers Playwright's locator strategy for [page.getByRole('')](https://playwright.dev/docs/api/class-framelocator#frame-locator-get-by-role).
-This enforces that the elements on the page are accessible with assistive technolgies but does not enforce conformance to the a11y guidelines (handled in #2)
+This enforces that the elements on the page are accessible with assistive technologies but does not enforce conformance to the a11y guidelines (handled in #2)
 2. Open MCT checks for a11y violations and enforces conformance with the [playwright axe plugin](https://playwright.dev/docs/accessibility-testing).
-The a11y checks are performed in the `afterEach()` of the visual tests.
+The a11y checks are performed with the `scanForA11yViolations` in the visual testsuite.
 This allows us to leverage the coverage provided visual tests and also specifically address `color-contrast` violations which are specifically exposed in the nature of visual testing.

 ### a11y Standards (WCAG and Section 508)